keenlabs/KeenClient-iOS/README.md

 #### Universal Binary

-Our recommended way of installing the Keen Client is to use the universal binary we’ve created.
+Our recommended way of installing `KeenClient` is to use the universal binary we’ve created.
 We have binaries for both [Cocoa](http://keen.io/static/code/KeenClient-Cocoa.zip) and [iOS](http://keen.io/static/code/KeenClient.zip).

 > While we think the universal binary makes things really easy, we love to be transparent.
 We love feedback, especially in the form of pull requests. :)